-We will pay our Manager an annual asset management fee equal to 1.5% of our stockholders' equity payable quarterly in arrears in cash.
-For purposes of calculating the asset management fee, our stockholders' equity means: (a) the sum of (1) the net proceeds from (or equity value assigned to) all issuances of our company's equity and equity equivalent securities (including common stock common stock equivalents, preferred stock and OP Units susued by our operating partnership) since inception (allocated on a pro rata daily basis for such issuances during the fiscal quarter of any such issuance), plus (2) our company's retained earnings at the end of the most recently completed calendar quarter (without taking into account any non-cash equity compensation expense incurred in current or prior periods), less (b) any amount that our company has paid to repurchase our common stock issued in this or any subsequent offering.
-Stockholders' equity also excludes (1) any unrealized gains and losses and other non-cash items (including depreciation and amortization) that have impacted stockholders' equity as reported in our company's financial statements prepared in accordance with GAAP, and (2) one-time events pursuant to changes in GAAP, and certain non-cash items not otherwise described above, in each case after discussions between our Manager and our independent directors) and approval by a majority of our independent directors.
-Assuming that we raise the maximum offering amount, we anticipate we will receive \$26,475,000 in net proceeds from our Series A Preferred Stock offering.
-In addition, we will issue 993,500 OP Units at the initial closing of this offering as compensation for the Contribution Properties, valued at \$9,935,000, based on the price per share in this offering.
-Accordingly, we estimate that our Manager would receive an annual asset management fee of approximately \$6,00,338 if we were to raise no additional adjustments were made.
+Asset Management Fee We will pay our Manager an annual asset management fee equal to 1.5% of our stockholders' equity payable quarterly in arrears in cash.
+For purposes of calculating the asset management fee, our stockholders' equity means: (a) the sum of (1) the net proceeds from (or equity value assigned to) all issuances of our company's equity and equity equivalent securities (including common stock, common stock equivalents, preferred stock and OP Units issued by our operating partnership) since inception (allocated on a pro rata daily basis for such issuances during the fiscal quarter of any such issuance), plus (2) our company's retained earnings at the end of the most recently completed calendar quarter (without taking into account any non-cash equity compensation expense incurred in current or prior periods), less (b) any amount that our company has paid to repurchase our common stock issued in this or any subsequent offering.
+Stockholders' equity also excludes (1) any unrealized gains and losses and other non-cash items (including depreciation and amortization) that have impacted stockholders' equity as reported in our company's financial statements prepared in accordance with GAAP, and (2) one-time events pursuant to changes in GAAP, and certain non-cash items not otherwise described above, in each case after discussions between our Manager and our independent director(s) and approval by a majority of our independent directors.
+Assuming that we raise the maximum offering amount, we anticipate we will receive \$26,475,000 in net proceeds from this offering.
+We have previously received \$3,612,500 in net proceeds from our Series A Preferred Stock offering.
+In addition, we will issue 1,002,646 OP Units at the initial closing of this offering as compensation for the Contribution Properties, valued at \$10,026,460, based on the price per share in this offering.
+Accordingly, we estimate that our Manager would receive an annual asset management fee of approximately \$ 601,709 if we were to raise no additional equity and no additional adjustments were made.